 During the break, we learnt a fair amount about the Lord of the Rings TV show, including a number of casting announcements and even word of a few recognisable characters popping up here and there.
 We’ve scoured the internet like Sauron's eye searching the plains of Mordor to bring you everything we know about the upcoming adventure through Middle Earth.
 Below, we break down more of what you need to know about the upcoming Lord of the Rings TV show.
 To Mordor!

 Latest update: Filming has reportedly begun again on the show.
 Plus, there's word that Galadriel, Elrond, and Sauron could make appearances in the series.

 Lord of the Rings TV show's release date

-In a recent interview with The Hollywood Reporter, Amazon Studios Head Jennifer Salke corroborated this timeline, explaining: “It’ll be in production in two years.
+In an interview with The Hollywood Reporter, Amazon Studios Head Jennifer Salke corroborated this timeline, explaining: “It’ll be in production in two years.
 2021 is the hope.
 But there are other people who wish it was 2020.”

 The Lord of the Rings writers and directors

 Writers J.D.
 Payne and Patrick McKay will act as co-showrunners on the new series.
 Speaking of their appointment, they said in a joint statement: “We feel like Frodo, setting out from the Shire, with a great responsibility in our care.
 It is the beginning of the adventure of a lifetime.”

 Joining them as a consultant is Bryan Cogman, who is best known for rising from as assistant on Game of Thrones to writing some of the HBO fantasy series' best episodes.
 Also announced to be writing episodes for the Lord of the Rings TV show are Gennifer Hutchinson (Breaking Bad, Better Call Saul), Helen Shang (Hannibal), Justin Dohle (Stranger Things), and Stephany Folsom (Toy Story 4).